alexmattingley/daily_challenges/challenge006/README.md

 #### Put your solution in answer.js

-- hint: You can have multiple initiators, conditionals, and incrementers/decrementers in the same for loop.
+- hint: You can have multiple initiators, conditionals, and incrementers/decrementers in the same <em>for</em> loop.
 For example:

 ```
 <pre>